kusuma-gattu/de-gdpr-obfuscator/README.md

 3. Produces an exact copy of the original file with the PII fields obfuscated.

 ### Output
-- A byte-stream representation of the obfuscated file.
+- A byte-stream representation of the obfuscated file would be found in aws state functions output

 ---